pawanit17/mongodb-mastery/README.md

 	{ "name" : "Albert Twostone" }
 	Type "it" for more

+# Schema Design
+Some conceptual back ground on Designing MongoDB applications.

-# To schema or to not schema
+## To schema or to not schema

 MongoDB is schemaless.
 Consider the following two documents which fit in the same collection despite having different schema.